aashikavishwanath/lang-chain-linkedin-twitter/README.md

 2. **Twitter Profile Scraper**: Retrieves recent tweets from a given Twitter handle.
 3. **Profile Summary Generator**: Constructs a summary based on the scraped LinkedIn and Twitter data.
 4. **Search Engine Integration**: Utilizes custom search engine integration to look up LinkedIn profiles.
+5. **Interactive Frontend:** A user-friendly interface for inputting names and viewing summaries.
+6. **Loading Spinner:** A visually appealing loading spinner that provides feedback while the backend processes the request.

 ## Technologies Used

+### Backend

 1. **Requests**: For making HTTP requests to scrape data.
 2. **OpenAI**: Utilized for generating summaries and constructing ice breakers.